masc2026/sqlite-core-data-creation/README.md

 </div>

-Three steps to create the Core Data SQLite database *):
+Before the script can be started, an empty target database is needed.
+In order to create such a target database, the `momd` format of the target data model is needed; thus the three steps result: *):

 A.) Create `.momd` from Xcode Core Data model files `.xcdatamodeld`: